wettergrund/pandabank/README.md

 ![Bankgif](https://user-images.githubusercontent.com/50584818/219435642-4cb0695e-ae28-4250-a12d-989442225780.gif)

-Pandabank is a bank-like application that enables users to perform various banking operations such as account creation, deposits, withdrawals, and transfers.
+Pandabank is a bank-like application that enables users to perform various banking operations such as account creation, deposits and transfers.
 The application utilizes a Postgres database to store user account details and transaction records.
 It was developed as a school project to enhance students' proficiency in C# programming and database connectivity.

 ## 👨‍💻 Team